Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Suspension point is an invocation of some [suspending function](#suspending-functions) in the body of the coroutine and it is up to the code of the corresponding suspending function to define when and how the coroutine execution resumes.

-A remark.
-Coroutine interceptor, from the coroutine context that is covered [later](#coroutine-interceptor), can move the execution of the coroutine, _including_ its initial continuation, into another thread.
+> Note: continuation interceptor (from the context) that is covered [later](#continuation-interceptor), can dispatch the execution of the coroutine, _including_ its initial continuation, into another thread.

 ### Coroutine context

 Coroutine context is a persistent set of user-defined objects that can be attached to the coroutine.
+It may include objects responsible for coroutine threading policy, logging, security and transaction aspects of the coroutine execution, coroutine identity and name, etc. Here is the simple mental model of coroutines and their contexts.
+Think of a coroutine as a light-weight thread.
+In this case, coroutine context is just like a collection of thread-local variables.
+The difference is that thread-local variables are mutable, while coroutine context is immutable, which is not a serious limitation for coroutines, because they are so light-weight that it is easy to launch a new coroutine when there is a need to change something in the context.

-It may include objects responsible for coroutine threading policy, logging, security and transaction aspects of the coroutine execution, coroutine identity and name, etc. The standard library does not contain any concrete implements of the context elements, but has interfaces and abstract classes so that all these aspects can be defined in libraries in a _composable_ way, so that aspects from different libraries can coexist peacefully as elements of the same context.
+The standard library does not contain any concrete implementations of the context elements, but has interfaces and abstract classes so that all these aspects can be defined in libraries in a _composable_ way, so that aspects from different libraries can coexist peacefully as elements of the same context.

 Conceptually, coroutine context is an indexed set of elements, where each elements has a unique key.
 It is a mix between a set in a map.
 Its elements has keys like a map, but its keys are directly associated with elements, more like in a set.
-The standard library defines minimal interface for `CoroutineContext`:
+The standard library defines the minimal interface for `CoroutineContext`:

 ```kotlin
 interface CoroutineContext {